 The shared genes in the sisters’ voices are unmistakable -- interwoven in a perfect sonic crochet, and striking a chord in your soul that will stick with you long after the last note.
-With an innate activism in fighting for social equality, their music not only holds the intimacy of traditional love songs, but much of their music also bears an uplifting sense of revolution.
+With an innate activism in fighting for social equality, their music not only holds the intimacy of love songs and heartbreak, but much of their music also bears an uplifting sense of revolution.

 The Rayes' music has been compared to the likes of HAIM, Laura Marling, and Fleetwood Mac, among many other 60's/70's-era bands and soulful female vocalists.